Thinker. Builder. Hacker.

 Driven by a passion to bring ideas to market that shape the way people work, interact, think and create.

 Marc Fleischmann is a serial technology entrepreneur with a long track record in enterprise and cloud software companies.
-He is currently CEO/President, Founder and Product Architect at Datera (reimagining data storage), Founder of the Open Source Business Alliance (Europe’s largest non-profit open-source ecosystem hub), and an investor in a number of high-tech ventures.
+He is currently CEO/President, Founder and Product Architect at Datera (the market leader in tier-1 primary software-defined storage), Founder of the Open Source Business Alliance (Europe’s largest non-profit open-source ecosystem hub), and an investor in a number of high-tech startups.
 Described variously as focused, passionate, humorous, decisive and dynamic, Marc is driving a company culture that reflects his own brand of energetic discipline and spirit.

 Earlier, Marc was CEO and Founder of sMeet, one of Europe’s largest social gaming sites.
 Before, he launched and built Pixelworks’ Digital TV business.
 Prior, at Transmeta, Marc developed novel adaptive low-power technology for the mobile Internet, and executed key design wins at Sony, Fujitsu and NEC that were launched shortly before Transmeta went public.
 He started his career as an autonomous distributed systems architect at Hewlett-Packard Labs.

 Marc grew up in Germany and lived in France and Italy.
 He loves turning ideas into companies, building game-changing teams, and racing classic cars.
 He holds B.S. and M.S. degrees in business and engineering from KIT, along with a number of patents in cloud, software and CPU technologies.